willh99/machine_learning_basics/Hadoop-Spark-Notes/Lesson-6/Lesson-6.2_Hive/NOTES.md

   * http://gettingstarted.hadooponazure.com/hw/hive.html#_Task_3:_Create_1
   * http://www.johnandcailin.com/blog/cailin/exploring-apache-log-files-using-hive-and-hadoop

+## What is Hive?
+Apache Hive is a data warehouse infrastructure built on top of Hadoop.
+Originally developed by Facebook and donated to Apache, Hive provides data summarization, ad-hoc queries, and the analysis of large datasets using data in HDFS.
+If provides a mechanism to query the data using an SQL-like language called HiveQL.

 1. Make sure metastor is running, start as user hive

 `nohup hive --service metastore > /var/log/hive/hive.out 2> /var/log/hive/hive.log &`